“Do any of you feel pain anywhere?”

 ◇ ◇ ◇ ◇ ◇

-What seems as a small tip of an iceberg, holds so much more under the surface.
+What seems like a small tip of an iceberg, holds so much more under the surface.

 The woman snaps with her fingers around our energy field, then she stops.
 Sitting quietly with closed eyes for a few seconds, she looks like she’s trying to interpret something internally.